 They called him when they had nowhere else to turn.

 As a boy Evan Smoak was taken from an orphanage.

-Raised and trained in a top secret programme, he was sent to bad places to do things the government denied ever happened.
+Raised and trained in a top-secret programme, he was sent to terrible places to do things the government denied ever happened.

 But someone's on his trail.

 Someone who knows his past and believes that the boy once known as Orphan X must die . . .